simple-acme/simple-acme.github.io/manual/renewal-management.md

 From the command line you can modify a renewal by re-creating it.
 If it turns out that a newly configured certificate has the same friendly name as a previously created one, then the older settings will be overwritten.
-When this happens in interactive mode the user is asked to confirm this, but in unattended mode the script or program calling win-acme is assumed to know the consequences of its actions.
+When this happens in interactive mode the user is asked to confirm this, but in unattended mode the script or program calling simple-acme is assumed to know the consequences of its actions.
 If you actually intend to create two very similar certificates, add the `--id` parameter to make them unique and prevent overwrites based on the friendly name.